 I say that because my sedan was a bit tired when I got it; it had led a pretty full life, and was eleven years old, and had well over 100k on it.
 Those expensive Peugeot shocks were getting soft, and the upholstery was splitting.
 After I was given a company car in 1981 (a Buick X-Body Skylark, no less), I sold it for more what I paid.
 It was time to move on.

-But Stephanie’s 1970 wagon was still very youthful, with some 50k on the clock.
+But Stephanie’s dark-green 1970 wagon was still very youthful, with some 50k on the clock.
 I got it for $35, because the head gasket on the new-for-1970 1800 cc engine leaked and the cylinders were inundated.
 I knew of a good 1600 cc motor in a junk yard for $50, and quick as a wink, it was back in action.
 With the three-speed ZF automatic and the 1600 motor, it was truly a bit leisurely, but always got us to our destination, including way up in the Sierras on rough roads, practically 4×4 type stuff.
 The wagon had a substantially longer wheelbase and completely different rear end and suspension: camel-ready, so to speak.
+I also found an original factory roof rack, which could haul a huge amount of gear, bikes, etc.

 One last thing: This 404 has 56k original miles on it.
 It was a widower’s car and sat in a garage for 26 years.
 Alex, a student at the UO and his Dad, who once was a Peugeot mechanic found it and got it back on the road four years ago.
 And they just might be willing to sell.
 Stay tuned.
 (Update: willing yes; reasonable price no. Pass)